HealyTea12/teddy-hospital/README.md

 ```

 Configure the backend by filling up `config.toml.example` in the `backend` folder and renaming it to `config.toml`.
+Configure the frontend by filling up `.env.example` in the `frontend` folder and renaming it to `.env`.

 ### To start on development mode: